TummalaSharmila/Programming-for-Science-Informatics/shellscript README.md

 *  *cat >> data_summary.txt* is used to display all the information present in the data_summary.txt file.

 ### Files needed:
+you need bash shell to run this script

 ### Packages needed:
 make sure you have wget installed prior to running my script.